< Back

 • Is the message clear in 3 seconds?

-• Does it align with my brand?
+• Does this align with my brand?

 • Would I stop and look at this if I saw it in my own feed?